kdudka/aegis/README.md

 ```
 **Note:** For other LLM providers (e.g., OpenAI, Google Gemini), similar environment variables will be used.
 Refer to the `DEVELOP.md` for environment var information.

+Be aware that Aegis is an agent (which autonomously invokes tools) so any llm model you use must be secure/trusted.

 ### Setting up Aegis Tools

-Aegis provides a few tools the agent uses for integrating contextual data.
+Aegis provides a few 'out of the box' tools that the agent can use to enhance llm query context.

 #### OSIDB